spcl/npbench/README.md

-### on SuperMUC-NG Phase 2
+### ...on SuperMUC-NG Phase 2

 On SuperMUC-NG Phase 2, in addition to what shown for Phase 1, you either

 - swap from Spack 24.1.0 to Spack 22.2.1 (currently not available however)
-- install with pip also the package pygount => you need to set up internet connection with SSH Remote Forward
+- install with pip the package pygount

 Here we show the second way: